Learn The Basics

 This division of responsibilities means that our office can assist you with some, but not all, of your property tax questions.
-For information about or assistance with the items below, visit the St. Lucie County property appraiser’s website or contact the appraiser's office by phone at 772-462-1000:
+For information about or assistance with the items below, visit the St. Lucie County property appraiser’s website or contact the appraiser's office at 772-462-1000:

 - Exemptions, including homestead

 Ad Valorem & Non-Ad Valorem Taxes

 Real estate taxes consist of ad valorem taxes, which are based upon the assessed value of real property, and non-ad valorem assessments, which are levies based on the cost of providing a service such as erosion control and water control.
 Ad valorem taxes are based on the assessed value of real estate, tangible personal property, and centrally assessed property.
 The property appraiser's office establishes the assessed value, and the board of county commissioners, school board, and other levying authorities set the millage rates.
 One mill equals $1 per $1,000 of property value.